michaelwalkoski/phpapp-example/README.md

 Distelli deploys your application from GitHub to your public Amazon EC2 server and allows you to track changes.

 ### Step 3.
 Add a Server

+In this stop we will create our virtual server, from now on known as an instance.

 In Distelli, click the **Servers** link at the top of the WebUI.
 Then click the **New Server** button on the top right.